alpinelinux/aports/CODINGSTYLE.md

   to `$builddir` must be avoided (if possible).
 * Variables local to functions must always be declared with the `local` keyword.
+* If a function body is empty, contains only the default comment from `newapkbuild`, or only calls `default_*`, it should be completely omitted from the file.

 ### Function Overwriting